pebauer68/tree/README.md

 counter+ = 2
 dynamic typing:
 counter = "7"  # set counter var to String "7" is possible

-               # the type of a var it infered from the last assignment
+>The type of a var it infered from the last assignment
-               #

 counter = "some_string"
 counter+ = 1   # example for a type mismatch Int32 vs String
 Error in: counter+=1